 Physical Science: 1.
-Chemistry, organic; Recitations with laboratory work.

-2. Light and Photography.
-Recitations, lectures and laboratory practice.
-The months of May and June are devoted to the prac-Eight hours per week. tice of Photography.
+Chemistry, organic; Recitations with labora-Eight hours per week. tory work.
+2. Light and Photography; Recitations, lectures and laboratory practice.
+The months of May and June are devoted to the practice of Photography.

 SENIOR YEAR.

 French: Edgren's Grammar; Exercises from English into French;